GenericName1911/SC2FLA-FOSS-Edition/README.md

 - Downgrade support for SC2 to SC1 format via `ScDowngrade.exe`
 - Version detection for `.sc` files
 - Support for batch processing of files

+## Note

+This tool is only usable on Windows with no plans to extend OS support.
+Moreover, I do not plan to implement new sc2fla features, but only to offer extended support.

+Feel free to contribute to this project!
+Any help is greatly appreciated :D

 ## Usage